Jacqueline Kennedy Onassis Medal

 In 1975, Jacqueline Kennedy Onassis brought to the Municipal Art Society her commitment to the splendors of New York City—and sparked an unforgettable collaboration for which every preservation-minded New Yorker has been grateful ever since.

-The Jacqueline Kennedy Onassis (JKO) Medal is awarded annually to individuals and organizations that have made an extraordinary impact on the quality of New York’s built environment.
+The Jacqueline Kennedy Onassis (JKO) Medal is awarded annually to individuals who, through vision, leadership, and philanthropy, have made an extraordinary contribution to New York City.
 The award was established in 1994 to honor Mrs. Kennedy Onassis and her passionate efforts to preserve great architecture in New York City.

 Saving a World Class Train Station